Uncharted 4 Travel Itinerary 4: Libertalia, Utopia of the Pirate Kings

 And Now To Avery’s Pirate Paradise

-That’s it, for this mini series on travel the world with Uncharted 4 – A Thief’s End.
+That’s it, for this video game tourist series on travel the world with Uncharted 4 – A Thief’s End.
 If you haven’t, do consider playing the game.
 Check back regularly too for my next Travel the World with Video Games series!

 If you enjoyed this cyber visit of Libertalia,